campa-consortium/pals/source/governance.md

 ### Appointment Process

-Appointed by current SC members in an unanimous vote.
+Appointed by current SC members in a unanimous vote.
 As a SC member, regularly attending and contributing to the weekly developer meetings is expected.

 SC members can resign or be removed by majority vote, e.g., due to inactivity, bad acting or other reasons.